pforret/blog.splashing/_topic/country/fiji.md

 ---
 # Fiji

 Fiji, officially the Republic of Fiji, is an island country in Melanesia, part of Oceania in the  South Pacific Ocean.
-It lies about 1,100 nautical miles  northeast of New Zealand.
+It lies about 1,100 nautical miles  north-northeast of New Zealand.
 Fiji consists of an archipelago of more than 330 islands—of which about 110 are permanently  inhabited—and more than 500 islets, amounting to a total land area of about 18,300 square  kilometres .
 The most outlying island group is Ono-i-Lau.
-About 87% of the total population of 883,483 live on the two major islands, Viti Levu and Vanua Levu.
+About 87% of the total population of 924,610 live on the two major islands, Viti Levu and Vanua  Levu.

 ## Unsplash photos